 Dark Or Sugar Free Chocolate

-You could use unsweetened chocolate as well (in the UK there's a brand called Montezuma, in the US Baker's chocolate is a good option).
+You could use unsweetened chocolate as well.
 In this case, you may want to increase the amount of sweetener.

 If you decide to use sugar-free chocolate such as Lily's (available in the US via Amazon or in the UK via iherb), simply reduce the amount of sweetener you use.